 Remember if you want anything added or posted on our website, please contact Ezra.
 Any and all suggestions are welcome.

-Our annual meeting was held at the Aberle residence:
+Our annual meeting will be held at the Aberle residence:

 7315 7th Street NE

 Carrington, ND 58421

 on November 9, 2013 at 2 PM.

 We will discuss 2014 activities (including Hi-Point Awards), 2015